matei-tm/f-orm-m8-sqlite/src/README.md

 ### Receipt - A DbEntity implementation

-We added a Receipt model that implements DbEntity.
+For a more detailed model with all supported fields type, we added a Receipt model that implements DbEntity.

 ![usecase004](https://github.com/matei-tm/flutter-sqlite-m8-generator/blob/master/example/docs/usecase004-320.gif)